lesgourg/class_public/README.md

 TLDR - if `without_h` is enabled, then the &omega;'s describe the universe that would result today if late-time physical processes do not alter the background expansion history.
 Hubble can no longer be specified, as it becomes determined by the expansion history from initial conditions set by the &omega;'s projected backwards.

 **CAVEAT** - Only implemented in `background` and `thermodynamics` for now.
+Also, departures from &Lambda;CDM like dark radiation, interacting dark radiation, CLP and EDE fluids, and warm relics have not been updated because I don't require these in my work.
+If you'd like to port these over, fix bugs, or do work on the other CLASS modules, I am super receptive and gracious to PRs!

 (Below is the CLASS boilerplate)